KennethOnuorah/CryptoTracker/README.md

 ------
 ## **About the Project** 🔎

-A web application that tracks and analyzes the cryptocurrency market in realtime.
+A web application that tracks and analyzes the cryptocurrency market in real time.

 Languages used: